 In the review period, Class 'B' licenses representing the international insurers declined by 7.1% to 711.
-This decline is heightened traced to merger and consolidation activity global in the reinsurance market.
+This decline is heightened traced to merger and consolidation activity the global in reinsurance market.

 Meanwhile, domestic insurers, which are Class 'A' licenses, rose by 1 to 29 in September 2015.